 Chapter 11 discusses the basic concept of an operating system.
-This chapter also gives a general overview of the Alpha Micro Operating System.
-The rest of the chapters in this book talk in more detail about the concepts introduced by Chapter 11.
-Therefore, we suggest that you read Chapter 11 first; then, read the particular chapter in Part III that is organized around the topic you are interested in.
-We remind you that this is not a section aimed at applications.
-We do not, for instance, discuss how to write terminal or device driver programs or how to use the AMOS monitor routines.
-Systems programmers will want to read the AMOS Monitor Calls Manual, (DWM-00100-42), and the AMOS Assembly Language Programmer's Reference Manual, (DWM-00100-43), for information on interfacing their programs with the Alpha Micro Operating System.
-System Programmers should also refer to the documents in the "System Programmer's Information" section of the AM-100 documentation packet.
+This chapter also gives a general overvie of the Alpha Micro Operating System.
+The rest of the chapters in this book talk in more detail about th concepts introduced by Chapter 11.
+Therefore, we suggest that you read Chapter 11 first; then, read th particular chapter in Part III that is organized around the topic you are interested in.
+We remind you that th is not a section aimed at applications.
+We do not, for instance, discuss how to write terminal or device drive programs or how to use the AMOS monitor routines.
+Systems programmers will want to read the AMO Monitor Calls Manual, (DWM-00100-42), and the AMOS Assembly Language Programmer's Reference Manua (DWM-00100-43), for information on interfacing their programs with the Alpha Micro Operating Syster System Programmers should also refer to the documents in the "System Programmer's Information" sectio of the AM-100 documentation packet.